chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

         export CHPL_HOST_PLATFORM=`$CHPL_HOME/util/chplenv/chpl_platform.py`

-   For other platforms that appear very similar to a UNIX workstation from the shell prompt (e.g., a Cray CS\ |trade|), the value may need to be set explicitly.
+   For other platforms that appear very similar to a UNIX workstation from the shell prompt (e.g., a Cray CS, the value may need to be set explicitly.
 The strings for our currently-supported host platforms are as
    follows:

         ===========  ==================================